rust-lang/rfcs/text/0000-command-ergonomics.md

 these new functions all collect the child's stderr.
 Then,
-if the stderr output is nonempty, this is considered an error, and reported in the `SubprocessError`.
+if the stderr output is nonempty, this is considered an error, and reported in the `ProcessError`.

 These functions *do not* wait for EOF on stderr.
 Rather, they wait for child process termination and expect that